nachocab/nachocab.github.io/drafts.md

 Dear me from the future,

 Since you have had much more experience at being me, I won't try to second-guess if you decided to have kids, if you accepted a six figure industry position, or if your writing got good enough to deserve a paycheck.
-My only advantage is that I remember better than you who you wanted to become.
+My only advantage is that I remember better than you what it was like to be you.

 ##